Banking operations workflow for Tallyfy

 task

 Separate your drawer cash from the bank's operating cash.
-Your drawer gets reset to the standard starting amount (usually $3,000-$5,000 depending on your branch).
-Everything else goes to the vault.
-Bundle excess cash properly: - Strap $100 bills in bundles of 100 ($10,000) - Strap $20 bills in bundles of 100 ($2,000) - Use coin wrappers for loose change Double-count vault cash.
-The head teller will verify.
+Your drawer gets reset to the standard starting amount (usually $3,000-$5,000 depending on your branch), and everything else goes to the vault.
+Bundle the excess cash properly: - Strap $100 bills in bundles of 100 ($10,000) - Strap $20 bills in bundles of 100 ($2,000) - Use coin wrappers for loose change Double-count the vault cash.
+The head teller'll verify it.

 Form fields in this step